samuk/Open-Pi/compliance/Manual.md

 of the features of the board;
 Additional – items that provide access to additional features or expand the features of the board.

-Required items:
+#### Required items:
 - A CM4 compatible compute module
-- USB type A to USB mini cable – to connect to a personal computer; used for powering the board and uploading
+- USB type A to USB micro cable – to connect to a personal computer; used for powering the board and uploading .
 - Input device – either a mouse/keyboard or touchscreen LCD
 - Output device – either HDMI cable + native HDMI monitor/screen/projector; or USB-SERIAL-
-CABLE-F + personal computer (for Linux and/or Android debugging)
+CABLE-F + personal computer (for debugging)
 - SD card with compatible Linux image .

-Recommended items:
+#### Recommended items:
 - External USB hub – to split the USB_HOST mounted on the board; you need that to connect more USB devices
 - External power supply unit – 12V DC, 5W required – for optimal power